TRSTN4/br4nch/docs/functions/export/export_json.md

 > ```
 >

-> If there is a duplicate node in the tree, a number is added to each duplicate key in the json file.
+> If there is a duplicate node in the tree, a number is added to each duplicate node in the json file.
 >
 > ```json
 > {